jlr7245/studygroup-lecturesandnotes/lecture-notes/002-css-position-test/README.md

 ### Objectives:
 - Understand how the position property affects how an element is placed on the page.
-- Understand position property use cases with respect to media queries and different screen sizes.
+- Apply position property in a variety of use cases with respect to media queries and screen size.

 ## Lecture Notes